hyperspy/hyperspy/doc/user_guide/signal2d.rst

 .. versionadded:: 1.6

-The :py:meth:`~._signals.signal2d.Signal2D.find_peaks` method provides access to a number of algorithms for that achieve peak finding in two dimensional signals.
-The methods available are as follows:
+The :py:meth:`~._signals.signal2d.Signal2D.find_peaks` method provides access to a number of algorithms for peak finding in two dimensional signals.
+The methods available are:

 Maximum based peak finder
 ^^^^^^^^^^^^^^^^^^^^^^^^^